Need help with your Discussion

 Verdict

 After a trial by the jury, the petitioner’s conviction was of grand theft, and he was acquitted of burglary (The United States Department of Justice, 2018).
-Since the petitioner was able to waive his right to the jury’s determination on his prior crimes, the trial court was responsible for finding facts and discovered that the allegations of prior convictions were all true.
-The court denied the petitioner’s motions to reduce the charge of grand theft to a misdemeanor, citing that the record of Ewing of “continuous criminal activity” was within “the three strikes law intent.”
+Since the petitioner could waive his right to the jury’s determination on his prior crimes, the trial court was responsible for finding facts and discovering that the allegations of previous convictions were confirmed.
+The court denied the petitioner’s motions to reduce the grand theft charge to a misdemeanor, citing that the record of Ewing of “continuous criminal activity” was within “the three strikes law intent.”
 However, the court decided to strike his prior criminal activities for purposes of a different sentence enhancement for previous terms of prison.
-In the end, the Ewing was sentenced to an imprisonment term of twenty-five years to life.
+Ultimately, Ewing was sentenced to twenty-five years to life imprisonment.

-If you were assigned as a jury member in this case, would you find the defendant guilty?
+Would you find the defendant guilty if you were assigned as a jury member in this case?
 Why or why not?
 Defend your decision with two examples from the readings and your research.

 A jury can also reject the claim of the petitioner that the sentence given to him was disproportionate to the Eighth Amendment (Beale, 2004).
-As observed in Rummel versus Estelle, the court upheld a mandatory life sentence under the statute of Texas recidivism for an offender who is convicted for obtaining one hundred and twenty dollars by pretense in which the defendant was previously convicted for felony twice.
-The court noted that Rummel had made clear that the sentences enhanced under the statute of recidivists tend to serve a “legitimate goal” of segregating and deterring recidivism.
+As observed in Rummel versus Estelle, the court upheld a mandatory life sentence under the Texas recidivism statute for an offender convicted of obtaining one hundred and twenty dollars by pretense in which the defendant was previously convicted of felony twice.
+The court noted that Rummel had clarified that the sentences enhanced under the statute of recidivists tend to serve a “legitimate goal” of segregating and deterring recidivism.

 Do you think the verdict in your case study was justified?
 Do you believe justice has been served?
 Why or why not?

 The defendant’s sentence is justified.
 This is in the interest of the public safety of the State in deterring and capacitating recidivist felons.
 It was amplified by Ewing’s severe and lengthy criminal record (Legal Information Institute, 2018).
-He had on previous occasions been convicted of multiple felonies as well as misdemeanor offenses, served numerous separate incarceration terms, and most of his crimes were committed while he was either on probation or parole.
-Ewing’s prior “strikes” were felonies that were serious which, include three residential burglaries and robbery.
-It is a fact that his sentence is long; however, it is a reflection of a rational legislative judgment entitled to the deference that criminals that have committed violent or serious crimes and those that keep on committing felonies should be hindered.
-It was mandatory for the State of California to place
+He had on previous occasions been convicted of multiple felonies and misdemeanor offenses, served numerous separate incarceration terms, and most of his crimes were committed while he was on probation or parole.
+Ewing’s prior “strikes” were serious felonies, including three residential burglaries and robbery.
+It is a fact that his sentence is extended; however, it reflects a rational legislative judgment entitled to the deference that criminals who have committed violent or serious crimes and those who keep on committing felonies should be hindered.
+The State of California needed to place

 References